1st Edition

 Women in Eastern European Post-Socialist Countries Social, Scientific, and Political Lives

-156 Pages 9 B/W Illustrations
+148 Pages 9 B/W Illustrations

 by Routledge

-Women in Eastern European Post-Socialist Countries: Social, Scientific, and Political Lives explores the role of women in Central and Eastern Europe in bringing about social change, and the obstacles they face in fighting for equality various areas of life such as science, politics, and reproductive rights.
+Women in Eastern European Post-Socialist Countries: Social, Scientific, and Political Lives explores the role of women in Central and Eastern Europe in bringing about social change, and the obstacles they face in fighting for equality in various areas of life such as science, politics, and reproductive rights.

-Women in Eastern European Post-Socialist Countries: Social, Scientific, and Political Lives is of interest to scholars of gender studies, political and social sciences, and contemporary central and eastern European history.
+Women in Eastern European Post-Socialist Countries is of interest to scholars of gender studies, political and social sciences, and contemporary central and eastern European history.

 Introduction

-1. Women in the Parliaments of Central and Eastern Europe
+1. Women in the parliaments of Central and Eastern Europe

-E. Kużelewska, A. Włodarska, and E. Marciniak
+E. Kużelewska, A. Włodarska-Frykowska, and E. M. Marciniak

 2. How much can women influence diplomacy?

-K. Pałka-Suchojad, R. Podgórzańska, and B. Szubtarska,
+K. Pałka-Suchojad, R. Podgórzańska, and B. Szubtarska

-3. Women's Opposition as an Accelerator of Change: The Case of Belarus
+3. Women's opposition as an accelerator of change: The case of Belarus

 K. Leszczyńska-Wichmanowska and A. Łukasik-Turecka